LOCARD: An Agentic Framework for Blockchain Forensics: Introduction

 To address these challenges, we advocate for a paradigm shift towards \textit{Agentic Blockchain Forensics (ABF)}.
 Unlike static heuristics, ABF conceptualizes forensic investigation as a dynamic, sequential decision-making process.
 In this work, we present LOCARD\footnote{We name the system LOCARD in honor of Edmond Locard, a pioneer of forensic science, and his fundamental principle: ``Every contact leaves a trace'', which profoundly resonates with the immutable nature of blockchain ledgers.}, a framework designed to operationalize this paradigm (Figure~\ref{fig:locard}).
 We instantiate the system within the high-complexity domain of cross-chain tracing to validate its efficacy.
 Our specific contributions are summarized as follows:

+\begin{itemize} \item {Paradigm:} We propose Agentic Blockchain Forensics (ABF), a paradigm that models blockchain forensic investigation as a sequential decision-making process, an iterative and adaptive investigation unfolding through continuous interaction with the blockchain environment, rather than a static retrieval or inference task.

-\begin{itemize} \item {Framework:} We propose LOCARD, the first agentic framework for blockchain forensics, grounded in the Agentic Blockchain Forensics (ABF) paradigm.
-By adopting a Tri-Core Cognitive Architecture, LOCARD decouples strategic planning from operational execution.
-We introduce a \textit{Structured Belief State} mechanism to ensure rigorous reasoning over complex evidence trails, directly addressing the long-horizon and logic-sensitive nature of forensic tasks.
+\item {Framework:} We present LOCARD, the first ABF framework.
+Its \textit{Tri-Core Cognitive} Architecture decouples strategic planning, operational execution, and evaluative validation.
+Its \textit{Structured Belief State} ensures rigorous reasoning over complex evidence trails.
+Together they operationalize the balance between exploration and exploitation, addressing the long-horizon and logic-sensitive nature of forensic tasks.

 \item {Dataset:} We introduce and open-source \textit{Thor25}, a comprehensive real-world cross-chain benchmark.
 It comprises over \textit{151.5k} ground-truth records spanning four major Layer-1 blockchains (BTC, ETH, DOGE, LTC) throughout 2025.
 This dataset serves as a critical resource for evaluating cross-chain tracing algorithms in realistic environments.